suneelpatel/Data-Analysis-using-R/README.md

 12. Anova and Sentiment Analysis

-# 1. About Data Analysis
+# 1. About Data Analystics
 **Data Analytics** is the science of examining raw data with the purpose of drawing conclusions about that information.
 It is all about discovering useful information from the data to support decision-making.
 This process involves inspecting, cleansing, transforming & modeling data.

+Data analystics refers to the techniques to analyes data to enchance productivity and business gain.

 **Definition**: Data Analysis is a process of inspecting, cleaning, transforming, and modeling data with the goal of discovering useful information, suggesting conclusions, and supporting decision-making.